tf-encrypted/tf-encrypted/docs/CONTRIBUTING.md

 For the sake of transparency our key rule is to keep a logical and intelligible commit history, meaning anyone stepping through the commits on either the `master` branch or as part of a review should be able to easily follow the changes made and their potential implications.

-To this end we ask all contributors to sanitise pull requests before submitting them as our preferred way of merging pull requests is rebasing.
+To this end we ask all contributors to sanitize pull requests before submitting them as our preferred way of merging pull requests is rebasing.

 Some guidelines: